MohdAttili/BATMAN-TEAM/README.md

 ----
 ## Why BATMAN

-**Our team is called “BATMAN” — not only after the iconic hero, but after the values he stands for.
-Batman represents discipline, sharp thinking, resilience, and the courage to confront challenges head-on.
-Just as he rises above the darkness to restore order, our team rises above obstacles to achieve success. 🦇💪**
+**Our team is called “BATMAN”.
+We chose this name because Batman represents discipline, smart thinking, and courage.
+Like him, we face challenges, overcome difficulties, and work together to succeed. 🦇💪**

 ##
 ----